By Rhonda Carrier

 The last word, however, goes to Zac, who, staring at the beach on our final evening, said, 'I'm sad to leave this place.
 It's great fun.'

-Find out more about the Levante Beach Resort and book with our specialist agent now.
+Find out more about the Levante Beach Resort, now run by Neilson Active Holidays, and book with our specialist agent now.